Silversmiths Directory & Sterling Marks

 Boston, MA 1830-1883

-Was a partner in the firm of Skinner & Sweet with James Sweet 1845-1857 and A. Skinner & Son 1880-1883, A. Skinner & Son remaining in business until 1911 when it was succeeded by Carl H. Skinner.
+Was a partner in the firms of Skinner & Seward with Joshua Seweard 1832-1833, Skinner & Sweet with James Sweet 1845-1857, and A. Skinner & Son 1880-1883, A. Skinner & Son remained in business until 1911 when it was succeeded by Carl H. Skinner.

 Olaf Skoogfors (1930-1975)